braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/overview.md

 ## Content Cards Integration Overview {#content-cards-integration-for-android}

- In Android, Content Cards and the feedback form are implemented as [Fragments][2] that are available in the Braze Android UI project.
+ In Android, the Content Cards feed is implemented as a [Fragment][2] that are available in the Braze Android UI project.
 View [Google's documentation on Fragments][3] for information on how to add a Fragment to an Activity.

  The [`AppboyContentCardsFragment`](3) class will automatically refresh and display the contents of the Content Cards and log usage analytics.
-The cards that can appear in a user's ContentCards are set on the Braze dashboard.
+The cards that can appear in a user's ContentCards are created on the Braze dashboard.

  [2]: http://developer.android.com/guide/components/fragments.html
  [3]: http://developer.android.com/guide/components/fragments.html#Adding "Android Documentation: Fragments"